 This prophecy, from Psalms 102:13-16, has two parts: one to be fulfilled earlier; the other, much later, at the end of the age.

 - First: You will arise and have mercy on Zion.

 - Second: He shall appear in His glory.

 Earlier Fulfillment: The Messiah will appear at Zion (Jerusalem) to bring the mercy of God.
 The Messiah will come to offer His life for the sins of the world.

 Later Fulfillment: The Messiah will return in the last days, to appear in Glory, to rule and reign over the whole earth—forever.

-This prophecy from Psalms 102:13-16, is an advanced look into the detailed and precise events which will occur as a part of both appearances of Jesus, on the earth, as the world’s Savior and King.
+This prophecy, from Psalms 102:13-16, is an advanced look into the detailed and precise events that will occur as a part of both appearances of Jesus on the earth—as the world’s Savior, and King.

 In many of the Old Testament prophecies of the Bible, there is an earlier as well as a later fulfillment of the prediction made.